facebook/infer/_docs/04-absint-framework.md

 module Analyzer =
   AbstractInterpreter.Make
     (ProcCfg.Backward(ProcCfg.Exceptional))
-    (Scheduler.ReversePostorder)
     (TransferFunctions)
 ```

 The `ProcCfg.Backward(ProcCfg.Exceptional)` part says: "I want the direction of iteration to be backward" (since liveness is a backward analysis), and "I want to the analysis to follow exceptional edges".
-For a forward analysis that ignores exceptional edges, you would do `ProcCfg.Normal` instead (and many other combinations are possible; take a look at [ProcCfg.mli](https://github.com/facebook/infer/blob/master/infer/src/checkers/procCfg.mli) for more).
-Let's ignore the `Scheduler.ReversePostorder` part for now; you'll never want to change this bit unless you care about the order in which nested loops are analyzed.
+For a forward analysis that ignores exceptional edges, you would do `ProcCfg.Normal` instead (and many other combinations are possible; take a look at [ProcCfg.mli](https://github.com/facebook/infer/blob/master/infer/src/absint/ProcCfg.mli) for more).
 And finally, the `TransferFunctions` part says "Use the transfer functions I defined above".

-Now you have an `Analyzer` module that exposes useful functions like [`compute_post`](https://github.com/facebook/infer/blob/master/infer/src/checkers/AbstractInterpreter.mli#L30) (take a procedure as input and compute a postcondition) and [`exec_pdesc`](https://github.com/facebook/infer/blob/master/infer/src/checkers/AbstractInterpreter.mli#L36) (take a procedure and compute an invariant map from node id's to the pre/post at each node).
+Now you have an `Analyzer` module that exposes useful functions like [`compute_post`](https://github.com/facebook/infer/blob/master/infer/src/absint/AbstractInterpreter.mli#L30) (take a procedure as input and compute a postcondition) and [`exec_pdesc`](https://github.com/facebook/infer/blob/master/infer/src/absint/AbstractInterpreter.mli#L36) (take a procedure and compute an invariant map from node id's to the pre/post at each node).
 The next step is to hook your checker up to the Infer CLI.
 For the liveness analysis, you would do this by exposing a function for running the checker on a single procedure:

 ```
-let checker { Callbacks.proc_desc; proc_name; tenv; } =
+let checker { Callbacks.proc_desc; tenv; } =
   match Analyzer.compute_post (ProcData.make_default proc_desc tenv) with
-  | Some post -> Logging.stderr "Computed post %a for %a" Analyzer.Domain.pp post Procname.pp proc_name;
+  | Some post -> Logging.progress "Computed post %a for %a" Analyzer.Domain.pp post Typ.Procname.pp (Procdesc.get_proc_name proc_desc);
   | None -> ()
 ```